Mideast on alert after Iran fires missiles at U.S. forces

 “Whether the U.S. says, 'Fair enough, we can absorb this attack,' and tries to stop it here, or if it goes the Donald Trump way of threatening 52 cultural targets starting a tit for tat.”

-Supporters of the Iran-backed militia then attacked the U.S. embassy in Baghdad and the U.S. retaliated with a drone strike that killed Soleimani, who Washington blamed for a spate of attacks, including the one that killed the U.S. contractor.
+Supporters of the Iran-backed militia then attacked the U.S. Embassy in Baghdad and the U.S. retaliated with the drone strike that killed Soleimani, whom Washington blamed for a spate of attacks, including the one that killed the U.S. contractor.

 Soleimani is also credited with having developed Iran's network of proxies throughout the region — including Hezbollah in Lebanon, Iran-backed militias in Iraq, the Houthi rebels in Yemen and Hamas and the Islamic Jihad groups in the Gaza Strip — that pose a threat to the U.S. or its regional allies.

-Part of the issue, said regional analysts, was the unpredictability of the American president and the fact that the number of casualties and injured as a result of the overnight attack remained unclear.
+Part of the issue, regional analysts said, was the unpredictability of the American president and the fact that the number of casualties and injured as a result of the overnight attack remained unclear.

 “The problem with Trump is that it’s basically impossible to know what he does next,” said Michael Stephens, a research fellow at the Royal United Services Institute, a London-based think tank.